-As seen here, the fibers have been folded down over towards the sole of the foot
+As seen here, the fibres have been folded down over towards the sole of the foot

-Fold the loose fibers over onto the sole of the foot
+Fold the Loose Fibres over onto the Sole of the Foot

 A second layer has been added to the first layer here.
 You may wish to continue working over the whole foot and then add another layer.
 This is a simply a matter of personal preference.
 Feel free to do what works best for you.

 Cover and Wet the Project with Hot Soapy Water